ajoberstar/grgit/README.md

 ## Project News

+### Newest versions are on Maven Central

+As of 4.1.1, grgit is published to Maven Central and the Gradle Plugin Portal.

 ### Retirement of Bintray/JCenter

 This project was previously uploaded to JCenter, which is being retired by JFrog on May 1st 2021.

-To allow continued acess to past versions, I've made a Maven repo available in [bintray-backup](https://github.com/ajoberstar/bintray-backup).
+To allow continued acess to past versions (4.1.0 and earlier), I've made a Maven repo available in [bintray-backup](https://github.com/ajoberstar/bintray-backup).
 Add the following to your repositories to use it.

 ```groovy
 maven {